-Firms are classified as either SC or DC using the 'Currently a Multiple Share Company' identifier from Worldscope.
-Multiple share companies are defined as "...companies which currently have more than one type of common/ordinary share."3 Our sample contains 107 DC and 295 SC investable firms.
+share.'
+Our sample contains 107 DC and 295 SC investable firms.
 All countries have at least one investable SC firm with Malaysia (63) and Korea (58) together accounting for over 41% of these firms.
-Mexico provides the greatest number of investable DC firms (18), though many countries have none.
+Mexico provides the greatest number of investable DC firms (18), although many countries have none.